Verstappen to Lose the Formula 1 Season 2025: Reasons and Betting Odds

 There are a couple more pieces of less-than-favorable news for Verstappen.
 Regulatory changes aimed at improving safety don’t align well with his driving style.
 Adjustments to the mini-DRS system are likely to make overtaking more challenging.
 Verstappen doesn’t start from pole in every race these days, so he needs to adapt to overtaking—something made trickier by these updates.

 Additionally, a new cooling system will likely increase the minimum weight of the car, further complicating matters for Red Bull’s engineers.
+As one of the three most aggressive drivers last season (with 8 penalty points), Verstappen won't be thrilled with stricter safety rules.

 Max is almost guaranteed to remain at Red Bull, with his contract running through 2028.
-Even his influential father, Jos Verstappen, fully supports his continued association with the team for the 2025 season.
+Even his influential father, Jos Verstappen, fully supports his continued association with the team for the 2025 F1 season.

 A lot also depends on what happens here at Red Bull.
-Look, if they get it right again next year and we are competing at the front, Max will just stay
+Look, if they get it right again next year and we are competing at the front, Max will just stay.

 In Short: No Championship with Red Bull, No Verstappen on the Team.
 But the real question is: can Max win a championship with another team?
 Rumors link him to two alternatives.